Marsha with Matt Dillon. Marsha was the wardrobe supervisor for Drugstore Cowboy.

 Photograph from Marsha’s collection. rights reserved.

 I have always had a love for the costumes created by the master designers of film.
+While this interview deviates from the theme of jewelry it doesn't quite stray completely, as it stays in the real of vintage.
 As we get closer to the Oscars I am reminded of their importance.
 They take us to that time, setting or moment, and breathe life into a character.
 Giving us a string of unconscious visual cues about their personal nuances.
 So when I had to chance to interview a fellow vintage shop owner with a colorful costume design past- I was on it!
 I was able to candidly interview costume designer and wardrobe supervisor, Marsha Perloff.
 She is admittedly now retired, but is still working with vintage as the owner of Ranch Queen Vintage.
 She has 1,000s of costume and vintage items stock piled from her film and T.V. days which fuel her new clothing passion which is Ranch Queen.

 Everyone always asks how one gets started with vintage but how did your path lead you to working not only with vintage but with costume, wardrobe, and film?